dude56987/ShareOnLAN/README.md

-ShareOnLan
+ShareOnLAN
 ==========

-* Share file on the lan with a graphical interface.
+- Share file on the LAN with a graphical interface
-* Designed to be intergrated with thunar or other file managers.
+- Designed to be integrated with Thunar or other file managers
-* Can be used from the command line
+- Provides a simple way to integrate sharing files with woof into file managers
-* Provides a simple way to intergrate sharing files with woof into file managers
+- Uses [Zenity](https://wiki.gnome.org/Projects/Zenity) to provide a interface to [Woof](http://www.home.unix-ag.org/simon/woof.html)

 ## Command Line Usage